IkigaiFumeidesu/Calendar_Planner/README.md

 # Calendar_Planner
-This is my personal project I've been working on for the past 2 months.
-Throughout its development I've experienced many new methods and technologies via encountering problems and solving them.
+This is my personal project, which I've been working on for the past 2 months.
+Throughout its development I've get to know many new methods and technologies via encountering problems and solving them.
 Preview:
 ![image](https://github.com/IkigaiFumeidesu/Calendar_Planner/assets/150911217/29e5b2e9-d2ae-46e6-8226-3d14bd4c34e0)
 > To see the image clearly, click on it to display it in fullscreen